dogweather/forkful/content/en/powershell/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?
-Reading a text file means pulling its content into a form your program can work with.
-Programmers do it for data processing, configuration, logging – anytime a human-readable file is involved.

 ## How to:
 Let's roll with the basics!
 Here's how you read from a text file in PowerShell: